georgringer/news/Documentation/Configuration/Reference/Index.rst

    :Description:
          If no news entry is found, it is possible to use various types of error handling.
          * **redirectToListView**: This will redirect to the list view on the same page.
          * **redirectToPage**: Redirect to any page by using the syntax redirectToPage,<pageid>,<status>.
-This means e.g. redirectToPage,123,404 to redirect to the page with UID 123 and error code 404.
+This means e.g. redirectToPage,123,301 to redirect to the page with UID 123 and error code 301. **Important:** A 404 status code is not allowed in PHP "Location:" header.
+Only 201, 3xx status codes are possible.
          * **pageNotFoundHandler**: The default page not found handler will be called.

    :Default: